If you’ve noticed your Maine Coon sleeping more often than normal, you might be wondering why does my Maine Coon sleep so much?

 Do Maine Coons Sleep More As Kittens or Adults?

-Maine Coon kittens sleep longer than they adult counterparts.
+Maine Coon kittens sleep longer than their adult counterparts.
 Senior and pregnant Maine Coons also sleep more than average.

 Maine Coon Sleeping Habits